mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ux-multi-channel-apps.md

 Both business and IT developers can create multi-channel apps through Mendix's visual drag-and-drop development environment using a single model base and skill set to serve multiple use cases, including mobile backend as a service (mBaaS).
 Consolidating skills, reducing complexity, and accelerating business value with Mendix will help you to meet the demands of today’s highly mobile workforce.

-For more information, see [How Does Mendix Support Multi-Channel Applications?](front-end#support-multi-channel) in *Front-End*.
+For more information, see [How Does Mendix Support Multi-Channel Applications?](front-end#support-multi-channel).

 ## How Do Mendix Mobile Apps Work?